Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 Contact between coal tar products and non-psoriasis skin is not usually harmful, and so it can be used for widespread or small plaque psoriasis.
 Not all coal tar treatments are the same, and it is important to check with your doctor or pharmacist that the topical treatment you have been prescribed is suitable for all the body areas you need to use it in.

-Coal tar treatments can sometimes cause skin irritation, and, depending on the particular product used, may stain clothes and other items that come into contact with the treatment.
+Coal tar treatments can sometimes cause skin irritation, and should not be used on inflamed or broken skin, near to the eyes or on genital areas.
+Depending on the particular product used, it may stain clothes and other items that come into contact with the treatment.
 Some coal tar treatments are thought to increase a person’s sensitivity to sunlight, so unnecessary exposure to the sun (including the use of sunbeds) should be avoided.

 For information on the different types of coal tar treatments available to treat psoriasis, take a look at our coal tar information sheet.